4c697361/nail-classification/README.md

 Additionally, a simple CNN is implemented to establish an easy baseline.
-The simple CNN reached a validation accuracy of *0.625 %* after training for 65 epochs whereas the pre-trained vgg16-architecture achived *0.958 %* for the validation accuracy after training for 10 epochs.
+The simple CNN reached a validation accuracy of *0.625 %* after training for 65 epochs whereas the pre-trained vgg16-architecture achieved
+*0.958 %*
+for the validation accuracy after training for 10 epochs.